Zak1012-a/TX-794-Logistics-System/README.md

 - Online Cadet Guide
 - Inventory of everyting in supply
 - Profiles of every cadet that contain the following: (All awards earned, Current Rank, Current LDR's, A list of all issued items)
+- A tracker for community service hours
+- PT scores